How to use NFC Tag Reader on iPhone

 What is NFC Tag Reader?

-Using magnetic field induction, passive devices like smartphones and cards can transmit information to active readers or other NFC-enabled devices.
-Recently, this technology has become popular in different domains due to its easy setup, convenience, improved user experience, and secure encryption techniques.
+Using magnetic field induction, smartphones and cards can transmit information to active readers or other NFC-enabled devices.
+Of late, this technology is gaining popularity in different domains due to its easy setup, convenience, improved user experience, and secure encryption.

 How to enable NFC tag reader on iPhone